By Tony Tedeschi

 In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice cave trip had been canceled.
 Instead, there stood Bessi Theodórsson of Katlatrack Tours insisting that we make the attempt.

 So off we went to the town of Vik, where he exchanged his van for a “super jeep” that looked like it could make it through a war zone.
-After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush.
+After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush, in the direction of the ice cave.

 I Would Have Given Two Of My Toes To Be Here